Glass House: The Good Mother: Plot

 Ethan soon becomes almost deathly ill, and Abby discovers that Eve is poisoning him, and that this has occurred to all the previous foster children who died in her care.
 Abby makes an attempt to escape, but Eve catches her and locks her in the attic.
-Their parents' friend, Ben Koch (Jason London), comes over to the house to take the kids to Six Flags, but Raymond tells him that Eve took them to an art gallery.
+Their parents' friend, Ben Koch, comes over to the house to take the kids to Six Flags, but Raymond tells him that Eve took them to an art gallery.
 After a walk through the house Ben finds it very odd.
 Abby escapes through a window, then Eve comes after her.
 During this time the phone rings and Eve and Abby both race to answer it.
 Eve gets to it first, but the person on the other line hangs up.
 It is revealed that it was Ben, seeing if they really were gone.

 After Abby tries to get away in the car again, she is stopped by Raymond, who Abby knocks out with a wrench.
 Ben arrives and enters the house, but is ambushed by Eve and drugged.
 Eve continues to chase Abby before luring her out of hiding via feigning talking to Ethan and catching her.
 She holds Abby over the railing, but Abby fights back and kicks Eve down the stairs.
 Eve takes a blow to the head at the bottom, appearing to be dead.
-Abby races to find Ethan, who she finds in a bathtub almost drowned to death.
+Abby races to find Ethan, who she finds in a bathtub, nearly drowned.
 Abby pulls him out and Eve is standing behind her with a cleaver.
 She knocks Abby to the ground as Ben enters, and raises the cleaver.
 A shot is fired and Eve is killed, but it was not Ben who fired.
 It is revealed that Raymond fired the gun that killed his wife, having snapped out of his blind obedience caused by love.
 Raymond is arrested, and Abby and Ethan are taken to the hospital.
 The two presumably end up with Ben.